bookofproofs/bookofproofs.github.io/_sources/history/19th-century/gray-james.md

 5. Developed the ring of difference terms in 1955, a generalized approach to simplifying equation-solving that has been used extensively across the mathematics field.
 6. Published a paper in 1952 on the relation between topology and homology theory that helped researchers significantly simplify complex mathematical problems.

-Born 19 May1876, Glasgow, Scotland.
+Born 19 May 1876, Glasgow, Scotland.
 Died 6 November 1934, Dowanhill, Glasgow, Scotland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Gray_James/)